securefix-action/core-approve-pr-action/README.md

 - 💪 Increase the developer productivity by fixing code in CI
 - 🛡 Secure
-  - You don't need to pass a GitHub App private key having strong permissions to GitHub Actions workflows on the client side
+  - You don't need to pass a GitHub App private key with strong permissions to GitHub Actions workflows on the client side
   - You don't need to allow external services to access your code
   - You can define custom validation before creating a commit
   - Commits are verified (signed)